 There is no catch.
 IC Assist don’t charge you or your insurer for managing your claim.
 (That’s provided IC Assist carry out the repairs and manage your claim to completion).
 We work just like any other building company and make our profit on the contractors we instruct to carry out the repairs.

 Won’t my insurance company help me with my claim?
 Why do I need IC Assist’s help?

 The primary concern for your insurer and anyone they appoint on their behalf, is to limit their liability and settle claims for the lowest possible amount.
 IC Assist however, care about you and will ensure they don’t overlook anything.
-We will liaise with your insurer or their Loss Adjuster, ensuring you get a full and fair settlement.
+We will liaise with your insurer or their Loss Adjuster, ensuring you get a fair settlement.